Last updated January 22nd, 2023.

 A good property market demands a robust economy too.
 For its part, Cambodia’s economy is among the best in the whole region.

-Cambodia is growing at a rapid yet sustainable pace.
-Their GDP rose by 6.9% last year, ranked as the second fastest growing in Southeast Asia behind an otherwise noncompetitive Laos.
+Cambodia is growing at a quick yet sustainable pace.
+Their GDP rose by 6.9% on average during the 2010s, ranking as the second fastest growing in Southeast Asia behind an otherwise noncompetitive Laos.

-Not only that, but Cambodia has a long history of high growth which hasn’t slowed down much in decades.
+Not only that, but Cambodia claims a history of strong growth which hasn’t slowed down in decades.
 They skipped the Asian Financial Crisis of the 1990s, missed the tech bubble during the early 2000s, and outgrew the 2008 Global Recession.

 Cambodia managed this while achieving GDP growth beyond 7% per year on average as well.

-Like other frontier markets, Cambodia has largely proven itself immune to global economic turmoil.
+A chart showing Cambodia’s GDP growth over the past decade.
+Like other frontier markets, the nation has largely been immune to global economic turmoil.

 Obviously, there isn’t such thing as a “recession-proof economy”.
 Every country has problems while each investment has its risks.

-With that said, Cambodia’s economy is about as close as one gets.
-Lack of reliance on markets such as the U.S. and European Union, in addition to solid demographics, works in Cambodia’s favor.
+That said, Cambodia is about as close as one gets.
+The Kingdom remains less correlated with global markets than a majority of countries.
+Lack of reliance on economies such as the U.S. and European Union, in addition to solid demographics, works in Cambodia’s favor.

 Low Property Values, Great Potential

-There are few capital cities in the world where you can purchase prime property for low prices – especially in high-growth Asian frontier markets.
+There are few capital cities in the world where you can purchase prime property at a low price – especially in high-growth Asian frontier markets.

 Central real estate in Bangkok is worth over US$4,000 per square meter on average.
 “Buying” a leasehold apartment in less-developed Hanoi, Vietnam will even cost you more than US$3,000 per square meter.

-However, Phnom Penh stands out as the only Asian capital (besides Tbilisi, Georgia) where you can buy real estate in the middle of the city for below US$1,000 per square meter.
+However, Phnom Penh stands out as the only Asian capital (perhaps except Tbilisi, Georgia or a far less developed city like Dhaka, Bangladesh) where you can buy real estate in the middle of the city for below US$1,000 per square meter.

-We aren’t talking about Cambodia’s newly-built condominiums which have started popping up over the past few years though.
-These buildings are a testament to the country’s development, but are way too expensive with prices approaching Bangkok’s levels.
+Please note that we aren’t talking about owning Cambodia’s newly-built condominiums which have started popping up over the past few years though.

 Instead, look toward Phnom Penh’s older shophouse flats.
-These colonial apartments may not have a pool or a gym, but they’re also about 1/4th the price of a new condo unit, were built by the French, and are generally in good shape overall.
+These colonial apartments may not have a pool or a gym, but they’re also about 25% the value of a new condo unit, were built by the French, and are generally in good structural condition overall.

 Shophouse apartments in Cambodia have attractive valuations – even if some renovation work is often needed.